hakerdefo/pmwf/README.md

 ### Installation :
 Installing pmwf is easy.
 Download [pmwf-master.zip] and extract it.
 Open the file 'pmwf' in your favourite text editor.
-Right at the beginning of the file you will find three empty variables 'latit', 'longi', and 'uneet'.
+Right at the beginning of the file you will find four empty variables 'latit', 'longi', 'uneet' & 'apkey'.
 You need to assign latitude of your location to the variable 'latit', longitude of your location to the variable 'longi' and your preferred units system to the variable 'uneet'.
 Chances are that you don't know latitude-longitude values for the place you live.
 No worries!
 It's easy.
 Tageo has geographic coordinate information of over 2667417 places across 193 countries.
 Go the following Tageo page and search for the latitude-longitude of your location,

 [Tageo WorldWide Index]